L-Forster/RedditMentalHealth/README.md

-**Warning this program does not have any scientific backing, it merely uses language analysis algorithms** -
 Features:

--
-- Research purposes only.
-This is not meant to diagnose anyone or trivialise mental disorders.
+- This is not meant to diagnose anyone or trivialise mental disorders.
 - All data collected is publicly available and anonymous.
 - Shows general themes of an individual's comments & posts.